Scabs on Dog’s Head or Neck: Top Reasons [With Pictures]

 wound scabs on dog's ear

+A fresh wound will gradually dry up and become crusty as any blood from the wound clots to seal over the wound.
+Once the skin has healed underneath, the scab will eventually fall off of its own accord.
 Most small wounds will heal on their own, provided your dog is not able to keep scratching or licking at the wounded area.
-More significant wounds may require stitches or antibiotics should they become infected.
+More significant wounds may require stitches.
+Learn more about wound healing in dogs.

 2. Self-trauma

-Another common cause of scabbing on a dog’s head or neck is self-trauma – that is, when your dog scratches so much that they break the skin, creating a wound followed by a scab.
+Another very common cause of scabbing on a dog’s head or neck is due to self-trauma – that is, when your dog scratches so much that they break the skin, creating a wound followed by a scab in much the same way as described above.

 3. Allergies

 Dogs often suffer from allergies, which can lead to skin rashes and scabs.
 Just like humans, dogs can develop hives as a reaction to allergens from food or the environment.
-This can cause irritation to your dog’s skin and result in hair loss and scabs on the head or neck, as shown in the pictures below.
+This can cause irritation to your dog’s skin and result in hair loss, red skin and scabs on the head or neck, as shown in the pictures below:

-Pictures of scabs as a result of allergies:
+Pictures of skin issues as a result of allergies:

 Your dog will try to relieve the itching sensation by scratching (self-traumatizing).
 Anti-inflammatory medication such as steroids can help in the short term, but the underlying allergy must be addressed to help the scabs heal.
-It’s best to discuss your dog’s allergies with your veterinarian to identify the root cause.
+It’s best to discuss your dog’s allergies with your veterinarian to identify the root cause and come up with the right treatment.

 4. Parasites (fleas, mites, etc)